Your Position: Home > Apparel > organization and operation of women's apparel industry

 You can find more information on our web, so please take a look.

-The fashion apparel industry consists of three types of producers: manufacturers, jobbers, and contractors.
-A manufacturer is one who performs all the operations required to produce apparel, from buying the fabric to selling and shipping the finished garments.
-An apparel jobber handles the designing, the planning, the purchasing, usually the cutting, the selling, and the shipping, but not the actual sewing operation.
-A contractor is a producer whose sole function is to supply sewing services to the industry, where it is sometimes called an outside shop.
+The fashion apparel industry encompasses three main categories of producers: manufacturers, jobbers, and contractors.
+A manufacturer oversees the entire process of apparel production, from sourcing the fabric to the delivery of finished garments.
+An apparel jobber takes care of design, planning, purchasing, cutting, selling, and shipping, excluding the actual sewing tasks.
+A contractor focuses solely on providing sewing services, often referred to as an outside shop.

 Manufacturer